r3eckon/BNG-BeamLegalRacing/README.md

 You must complete every race in a league to progress to the next league.
 Opponent vehicle performance increases with leagues.

 You can spend money on part upgrades or new vehicles by visiting the various shops.

+Use the top menu to access part shop & part edit UIs.

+You can reset your career at any time using the options menu.

 ## WIP Notice